We may earn affiliate commissions for the recommended products. Learn more.

 siteground-staging-copies

 When you’re ready, you can choose which exact changes to deploy.
-You can transfer all of them or just specific files, depending on what works best.
+You can transfer all of them or just specific files, whichever works best.

 Overall, these tools make SiteGround a solid choice for users who want a straightforward hosting experience with advanced features.